BenjaminGantenbein/TinyGPT/README.md

 # Tiny_GPT
-This folder contains a tiny GPT model à la Andrej Karpathy
+This folder contains a tiny GPT model.

+Thanks to Andrej Karpathy.